Japan's SoftBank sets sights on America Movil assets: WSJ

-Japanese telecom and media group SoftBank Corp has set its sights on the wireless assets put up for sale by America Movil, the Wall Street Journal reported, citing people familiar with the matter.
+Japanese telecom and media group SoftBank Corp (9984.T) has set its sights on the wireless assets put up for sale by America Movil (AMXL.MX), the Wall Street Journal reported, citing people familiar with the matter.

 Sources told the Journal that Softbank was valuing the assets at around $10 billion, while Bank of America analysts have estimated the assets could be worth $15 billion.